A Guide to Change Management Process

 2. Get Stakeholders Involved

-- Subcontractors doing the heavy lifting?
-Make sure they’re on board with any changes that impact their work.
+- Make sure your trade partners are on board with any changes that impact their work.

 3. Run the Numbers

-- Cost Impact- Don’t just guess.
-Break it down=labor, materials, overhead, and contingency.
+- Cost Impact- Break it down=labor, materials, overhead, and contingency.

-- Schedule Impact- Will this push your end date?
+- Schedule Impact- Will this push the end date?
 Is it going to mess up other activities?
 Use scheduling tools like Primavera or MS Project to know for sure.

 4. Create an Approval Funnel